markuspluna/OBXwhitepaper/SeedFundSubmission.md

   To help the Stellar Community fully utilize derivatives, we want to create a tool that will help OptionBlox users calculate the best way to hedge their portfolios using derivatives.
 5. *OptionBlox Yield Pools*\
   Selling covered options is a great way to generate passive income using your investments.
 However, it is often over-complicated and difficult.
 We hope to develop OptionBlox yield pools where users can easily stake their holdings to generate yield by writing options.
+  ## YieldBlox – a Future OptionBlox Initiative
+The OptionBlox team is currently developing a decentralized loan protocol powered by Turing Signing Servers.
+This protocol will allow asset holders on Stellar to lend out their assets and receive interest payments from borrowers.
+It will be structured as a combination of DAI and Compound.
+We are excited to share more details about this project as it gets further along in development.